 If you enjoyed this post, I’d be eternally grateful if you share it with the people in your life that love chocolate (and I can guarantee you that they will be too).

 PS: Want to learn how you can make raw chocolate goodies in your own kitchen?
 I run regular workshops in Halifax that have been wildly popular and successful.
-Check out the event calendar in the sidebar on the right of the page for upcoming events.
+Check out the event calendar in the sidebar on the right for upcoming events.

 PPS: I also offer private in-home chocolate parties!
 Imagine having the best time ever with your friends, indulging 100% guilt-free in raw chocolate, fudge, and other chocolatey goodies… I’ll bring the ingredients, make the chocolate, you just worry about eating it and having a ton of fun!
 Sounds like a dream?
 I can make it happen – just send me a message!